astral-fate/IBM-Data-Engineering/README.md

 Scalability

 2. In the data ecosystem, what are data analysts responsible for?

+Creating predictive models based on the data

+Providing business solutions based on insights and predictions

+Using the data to generate insights and identify patterns

+Converting raw data from disparate sources into usable data

 3. Which of the following data sources contain structured data?